richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_fromLogAnalyticsAPI.md

 * Click **+** and select **Pipeline** from the resulting dropdown menu

 #### Activity 1: Get Token
-This activity will make a REST API call to http://login.microsoftonline.com and get a bearer token.
+This activity will make a REST API call to get a bearer token.

 Complete the following steps:
 * Expand **General** in the **Activities** bar